 I sat down with Becky Andrews recently to discuss the approach that we take with our guests experiencing pain at Texas Integrative Medicine.

 “Pain.
 It’s just part of life, but It is definitely a two-edged sword.
 On the positive side, pain signals danger to your body.
-In fact without the ability to sense pain, you are at a big disadvantage.
+In fact, without the ability to sense pain, you are at a big disadvantage.
 The genetic inability to perceive pain sets you up for serious injury-say for example the inability to sense a hot stove leading to a serious burn.
-Without pain limiting motion of a sprained joint, additional injury would likely occur.
+Without pain limiting the motion of a sprained joint, additional injury would likely occur.